-DISPOSAL METHODS: It is the responsibility of the generator to determine at the time of disposal whether the product meets the criteria of a hazardous waste per regulations of the area in which the waste is generated and/or disposed of.
-Waste disposal must be in accordance with appropriate Federal, State, and local regulations.
+- DISPOSAL METHODS: It is the responsibility of the generator to determine at the time of disposal whether the product meets the criteria of a hazardous waste per regulations of the area in which the waste is generated and/or disposed of.
+Waste disposal must be in accordance with appropriate Federal, State, National, International, and local regulations.
 This product, if unaltered by use, may be disposed of by treatment at a permitted facility or as advised by your local hazardous waste regulatory authority.
-Shipment of wastes must be done with appropriately permitted and registered transporters.

-DISPOSAL CONTAINERS: Waste materials must be placed in and shipped in appropriate 5-gallon or 55-gallon poly or metal waste pails or drums.
-Permeable cardboard containers are not appropriate and should not be used.
-Ensure that any required marking or labeling of the containers be done to all applicable regulations.

-PRECAUTIONS TO BE FOLLOWED DURING WASTE HANDLING: Wear proper protective equipment when handling waste materials.

-U.S. EPA WASTE NUMBER: Not applicable.
+Shipment of wastes must be done with appropriately permitted and registered transporters. - DISPOSAL CONTAINERS: Waste materials must be placed in and shipped in appropriate 5-gallon or 55-gallon poly or metal waste pails or drums.
+Ensure that any required marking or labeling of the containers be done to all applicable regulations. - PRECAUTIONS TO BE FOLLOWED DURING WASTE HANDLING: Wear proper protective equipment when handling waste materials. - U.S. EPA WASTE NUMBER: Not applicable.